The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Preliminaries

 \section{Preliminaries}

-Many calculations presented in the following sections rely on the embedding of topological tubes around scgs of Riemann surfaces into hyperbolic cylinders and subsequent approximations and calculations in Fermi coordinates.
-We will present all these concepts in this section. \\ \\ The Poincare model of the hyperbolic plane is the following subset of the complex plane $\C$:
+Many calculations presented in the following sections rely on the embedding of topological tubes around simple closed geodesics of Riemann surfaces into hyperbolic cylinders and subsequent approximations and calculations in Fermi coordinates.
+These concepts are presented in Section 2.1.
+Then in Section 2.2 the definition of the Fenchel-Nielsen coordinates used throughout the paper is given.